vishakagupta18/Data-Analyst-Portfolio/README.md

       - **Uniqueness**: Checking for duplicates to maintain more than 80% uniqueness (e.g., ensuring there are no duplicate PermitNumbers).
       - **Freshness**: Verifying that the data is recent, particularly for ongoing projects (e.g., ensuring PermitElapsedDays is up to date).
       - **Valid Value Checks**: Ensuring data consistency (e.g., PermitCategory should only contain predefined categories like "Residential" or "Commercial").
-- **Load**: Store the transformed dataset back into AWS S3 for analysis.
+- **Load**: Store the transformed dataset back into AWS S3 Trusted Zone for analysis.
 - **Scheduled ETL**: The ETL job is scheduled to run weekly on Sundays at 11:59 PM, ensuring that the dataset is regularly updated and refreshed in AWS S3.
 The job is part of an automated workflow triggered on a weekly basis, keeping the data analysis up-to-date.